 In order to best meet the academic, social and behavioral needs of all students, it is critical that remote learning not be an entitlement program.
-The following recommendations would more clearly delineate student eligibility and the process for entry and exit to and from the program.
+The following recommendations would more clearly delineate student eligibility and the process for entry to and exit from the program.

-Remote Placement Committee: Before being determined eligible for instruction by remote learning, a student must have been recommended for placement by the student's Remote Placement Committee, which must consist of the student's parent or

-- legal guardian, classroom teacher, counselor, and when applicable a special program coordinator. - Student Performance Standards: Students participating in remote learning must maintain at minimum a passing grade in each course taken remotely.
-Additionally, the student must adhere to local criteria established by the school district or openenrollment charter school.
+- Remote Placement Committee: Before being determined eligible for instruction by remote learning, a student must have been recommended for placement by the student's Remote Placement Committee, which must consist of the student's parent or legal guardian, classroom teacher, counselor, and when applicable a special program coordinator. - Student Performance Standards: Students participating in remote learning must maintain at minimum a passing grade in each course taken remotely in order to remain in a remote program.
+Additionally, the student must adhere to local criteria established by the school district or open-enrollment charter school.
 The Remote Placement Committee must assess individual student performance at least once per grading period and recertify that virtual placement is in the best academic, social and behavioral interest of the student.
-The Committee can return the student to in-person instruction at any time, and if it is determined that a student is not successful in remote learning then they will be unable to return to a remote setting in the same school year.
+The Committee can return the student to in-person instruction at any time, and if it is determined that a student is not successful in remote learning then they will be ineligible to return to a remote virtual setting until the following school year.